akinuri/custom-context-submenu/README.md

 ## Installation

 You need to copy `CustomNew` folder to your `Windows` directory (e.g. `C:\Windows`).
 Then run `install.reg` that's inside the CustomNew folder.

 If you're familiar with Registry Keys and Batch files, you can modify the submenu to meet your needs.

+### Custom Installation Path

+Since the file paths are (need to be) hardcoded in `install.reg`, it's a little troublesome to use a different installation path.
+One would need to replace all `C:\\Windows\\CustomNew` with the desired path.

+I'm thinking of creating a script that will do that.
+Some time.

+## Notes

+* If you are using 32-bit applications on 64-bit OS, you will need to modify the `install.reg` and replace `Program Files` with `Program Files (x86)`.
+This applies to
+  * Notepad++ (app and icon)
+  * HTML menu items (chrome icons)